Peter-Paul Zahl: Gunfight

 Later in 1972 Zahl came under suspicion of involvement in a bank robbery committed by the RAF in February of that year, but this could not be substantiated.
 He was put on the wanted list and declared a "wanted person".
 In the summer of that year, he obtained false papers and a firearm and went into hiding with friends and acquaintances.
 On December 14, 1972, while trying to rent a car in Düsseldorf, he was confronted by two police officers.
 Zahl attempted to flee and the officers pursued him.
-An exchange of gunfire ensued, during which Zahl fatally shot one of the officers in the chest.
+An exchange of gunfire ensued, during which Zahl seriously wounded one of the officers in the chest.
 The fugitive eventually surrendered and was apprehended with a gunshot wound to his upper arm.
 Reconstructions of the crime, based on eyewitness testimony and recovered shell casings, indicate that Zahl fired at least three shots, and probably four and that the officers fired at least nine shots.
 When confronted with the serious injury to the policeman after his arrest, Zahl stated that he had not intended it.
 In an article on later efforts to reopen the case in February 1980, Der Spiegel concluded, based on the expert reconstruction of the events, that the intent to kill was doubtful and Zahl's testimony was credible.